djalbat/easy-layout/README.md

 ```
 Note that the `bottomLeft` element has the same initial height as the `bottomRow` element.
 Afterwards the two elements are kept in line with the callback set on the main horizontal splitter, see above.

-You need an understanding of CSS flexbox to make EasyUI-Layout work, really.
+You need an understanding of CSS flexbox to make these elements work, really.
 Have a look at the `example.html` and `example.css` files to get started and in particular the `easyui-layout.css` file.
 It's recommended that you start from the example in order to get your own layout working.

 ## Contact